 Silent in the Grave and Silent in the Sanctuary, by Deanna Raybourn: Love 'em both.
 Great voice, fabulous characters, want to know what's next in the series.
-(In the meantime, I'll make my way through Tasha Alexander.)
+(In the meantime, I'll make

 What I Saw and How I Lied, by Judy Blundell: I was looking forward to this one (okay, entirely because of the cover) but I couldn't convince myself to like any of the characters - disappointment.
 Liked the 1940s fashion, details, though.